Back

 Virtual noise cancellation

-We don’t always have the perfect surroundings when we’re in a conference.
+We don’t always have the perfect surroundings when we’re at a video conference.
 Loud traffic, kids playing in the next room, neighbors suddenly deciding to throw a party — you know how it gets sometimes.
-A noise cancellation feature will make it easy for the participants to understand what the speaker is saying even if they are in a very loud environment.
+A noise cancellation feature is a good video conferencing solution that will make it easy for the participants to understand what the speaker is saying even if they are in a very loud environment.

 Virtual whiteboards

-A virtual whiteboard is basically a simple graphic editor where multiple people can write, insert media files, and interact with each other in real time.
+A virtual whiteboard is a simple graphic editor where multiple people can write, insert media files, and interact with each other in real-time.
 This powerful tool makes it easier for participants to engage in brainstorming, diagramming, planning, and pretty much any other task that requires collaboration.

 Zoom